A Day In The Life Of… A Chapolera Colombiana

 Harvesting by hand is better, but it is also more labour-intensive.
 But one forgets when doing things with love.
 Even if I’m sick, I greet the tourist with a smile.

-Maria roasting the coffee bean in a wood stove
+Maria roasting the coffee beans in a wood stove

 What advice would you give travellers coming to visit the coffee plantation?